 In order to handle this, an unprecedented scalability solution must be implemented.
 Plasma, an Ethereum scaling solution, could become a practical solution to the severe scalability issues of blockchain networks.
 It uses multiple blockchain networks that are interconnected with each other, and several aspects of transactions are kept confidential through the usage of ZK-SNARKs cryptographic system.
 This reduces the size of transactions and ultimately, increases the capacity of the blockchain.

 However, even with side chains and second-layer solutions like Plasma or Lightning Network, it is still out of the question for a blockchain to handle hundreds of thousands of data points per second.
 IBM is currently focused on developing centralized blockchain networks.
 With the implementation of permission blockchain networks, there is a definite trade-off between security and flexibility.
 Nevertheless, this will assist in the successful implementation of blockchain technology with IoT in the near future.

-Currently, permission blockchain networks are the only realistic solution in terms of scalability and there are a few organizations which specialize in designing permissioned Blockchain networks.
-Brugu is one of the few reputed organizations apart from IBM which has successfully created permission private blockchain networks for numerous clients.
+Currently, permission blockchain networks are the only realistic solution in terms of scalability and there are a few organizations that specialize in designing permissioned Blockchain networks.
+Brugu is one of the few reputed organizations apart from brugu which has successfully created permission private blockchain networks for numerous clients.
 The conglomeration of IoT and Blockchain can do wonders for the business.
-If you have any further queries regarding Blockchain network, please visit Brugu
+If you have any further queries regarding the Blockchain network, please visit Brugu